Emory D. Moore Jr.Emory Moore Clark Hill

 Emory D. Moore Jr.

 Emory D. Moore, Jr. is an associate with the Labor & Employment Practice Group in Clark Hill's Detroit Office.
 Emory's practice focuses on counseling employers on a broad range of employment-related issues and representing employers in litigation before state courts, federal courts, and administrative agencies.
-Emory has significant experience helping employers navigate the formation and termination of employment relationships, claims of employment discrimination and retaliation, wage & hour disputes, non-compete agreement litigation, non-solicitation agreement litigation, and more.
-Emory also has extensive experience assisting human resources professionals with the formation and updating of employer policies and handbooks, and with the training of human resources professionals on a broad range of topics.
+Emory has significant experience representing employers in class and collective action litigation of claims of employment discrimination and wage & hour disputes.
+Emory also assists employers with drafting, enforcing, and defending against restrictive covenants.
 Additionally, Emory has significant experience representing a broad range of public and private entities in general commercial litigation matters before state and federal courts.

 Emory attended Michigan State University, where he earned his bachelor's degree in Finance.
 Emory obtained his Juris Doctor degree from Washington University School of Law in St. Louis, where he was awarded the Dean's Service Award, the Equal Justice Works Award, and an Award for Excellence in Oral Advocacy.
 Emory was also awarded the Excellence in Alternative Dispute Resolution Award for his extensive focus on and demonstrated ability in the collaborative resolution of disputes outside of court.